Honors English Language Arts

 About the Instructor:

 I am delighted to be part of the roster of dedicated PA Homeschooler teachers.
 I love teaching, and I am committed to challenging my students and caring for them as individuals.
-I know the importance of establishing standards and maintaining a sense of humor.
+I recognize the importance of establishing high standards and maintaining a sense of humor.
 I have been an educator for almost thirty years.
-I taught high school English in a rural public school prior to a 14-year homeschooling journey with my two daughters (who took many PA Homeschooler AP classes before heading off on international student exchanges and enrollment at Dickinson College and Rhode Island School of Design.)
+I taught high school English in a rural public school prior to a 14-year homeschooling journey with my two daughters (who took many AP Homeschooler classes before heading off on international student exchanges and enrollment at Dickinson College and Rhode Island School of Design.)
 I attended Penn State University, Florida Atlantic University, and Saint Vincent’s College, and I have written for newspapers and other publications.
 Now, I am the director of a non-profit community arts organization, an avid reader and writer, and an advocate and teacher of arts and literacy.